anouarjlidi/AgateApps/docs/technical.md

 Some pretty spaces are also added in `AppKernel.php` and `composer.json` to separate Symfony's default configuration to the application specific config.

-## Menus

-Menus are managed with [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle).
-A single menu is present in the top-menu and is configured in [GeneralMenu](../src/Esteren/PortalBundle/Menu/GeneralMenu.php)

 ## Tests

-Unfortunately, it's a bit hard to keep tests standalone, so they're all located in `tests/`.
-A directory is created for each kind of tests.
+Tests are located in the associated bundles, but global configuration is in the root directory.

+The bootstrap file and the default `WebTestCase` class are located in the `tests/phpunit/` directory.

 For now, there's only PHPUnit, but maybe one day there'll be behat or phpspec tests to be runned, this is why there is another directory level to allow this more easily.